ethereum/ERCs/ERCS/erc-xxxx.md

 **grantRole(address[] memory targetContracts, bytes32[] memory roles, address[] memory accounts)**: This function allows the assignment of roles to multiple accounts for multiple contracts in a single transaction.
 This bulk operation is designed to reduce the gas costs and simplify the process of role assignment in large systems with numerous contracts and users.

-**revokeRole(address[] memory targetContracts, bytes32[] memory roles, address[] memory accounts)**: Similar to grantRole, this function facilitates the revocation of roles from multiple accounts across multiple contracts in a single transaction.
+**revokeRole(address[] memory targetContracts, bytes32[] memory roles, address[] memory accounts)**: Similar to `grantRole`, this function facilitates the revocation of roles from multiple accounts across multiple contracts in a single transaction.
 This ensures efficient management of permissions, especially in scenarios where many users need their roles updated simultaneously.

 ### Role Checking

-**hasRole(address targetContract, address account, bytes32 role)**: This view function allows the verification of whether a particular account holds a specific role for a given contract.
+**getRoleInfo(address targetContract, address account, bytes32 role)**: This view function allows the verification of whether a particular account holds a specific role for a given contract.
 This is essential for ensuring that operations requiring specific permissions are performed only by authorized users.

 ### Contract Information Retrieval